MagicPoulp/compose_with_retrofit_http_cache/README.md

 - explain where you applied some developers' good practices: design pattern, SOLID, KISS, DRY principles, etc...

+The result pattern, and the use case screen pattern are used to show screens of error, loading, or content.
 I use the clean architecture with different view models and use cases.
 I already have a git repository with a sofisticated and optimized prefetching of detailed data.
 Here I wanted to be as simple as possible.
 I in SOLID, we need many interfaces to fetch the data.
 Hence, a potential need for detailed user data would need a new API call.